10 Ecommerce Advertising Statistics You Should Know Before 2023

 The right way to go about it is to research your audience and find out which platform they use.
 Many social channels like Instagram or TikTok allow you to sell directly through the platform, making it even easier to sell your products.

-Feed Marketing Report 2022 shows that 16.66% of items across all product catalogs are not available for purchase.
+Multichannel Marketing Report 2023 shows that 15.97% of items across all product catalogs were not available for purchase, which was 16.66% in 2022.
 In other words, they’re out of stock.

 Ensuring that the data feed sent to a particular channel always contains up-to-date stock information is crucial to keeping your ads fresh and not discouraging potential buyers.
 Feed management software can be a very useful tool to filter out unavailable products from your product catalog.

-Supply chain issues following the Covid-19 pandemic in 2021 seem to be slowly fading away in 2022.
-According to Statista Supply Chain Index, the US and EU markets were among the most affected by supply chain disruptions in August 2021.
-Now, the majority of products in the catalogs in these countries are available and they are among the well-supplied markets.
+Supply chain issues following the Covid-19 pandemic in 2021 slowly faded away in 2022.
+According to the Statista Supply Chain Index, the US and EU markets were among the most affected by supply chain disruptions in August 2021.
+Now, the majority of products in the catalogs in these countries are available, and they are among the well-supplied markets.

-As of the first half of 2022, the markets that were still not coping with supply chain shortages were France, LATAM, and Switzerland.
-We see 39.40% of out-of-stock inventory among French online retailers, 34.96% among retailers from LATAM countries, and 25.20% of unavailable products in Swiss product catalogs.
+As of the first half of 2023, the markets that were still not coping with supply chain shortages were New Zealand, LATAM, and Ireland.
+We see an increase in product unavailability of 10,76% among New Zealand online retailers and an increase of 10,50% of unavailable products in LATAM product catalogs.

 Augmented Reality (AR) has been a growing trend in e-commerce for a while now.
-In 2023, it will only intensify.
+In the upcoming years, it will only intensify.

-What you need to understand by the term augmented reality (AR) is the integration of digital information in real-time with the user’s environment.
-This technology allows users to place digital content, visual elements, sound, or other sensory stimuli over a real-world environment.
+What you need to understand by the term augmented reality (AR) is the integration of digital information in real time with the user’s environment.
+This technology allows users to place digital content, visual elements, sound, or other sensory stimuli in a real-world environment.

 AR has revolutionized the whole concept of shopping.
 In addition to providing entertainment, interactive AR experiences help businesses showcase their products and allow potential customers to try them on before making a purchase.
 Users can virtually combine different clothing items with each other or try out various furniture selections.